earth-system-radiation/pyRTE-RRTMGP/docs/source/contributor_guide/contribute.md

 (local-install)=
 ## How to Set up a Local Development Environment

-Building and testing the package locally requires (conda)[https://docs.conda.io] to be installed on your system.
+Building and testing the package locally requires [conda](https://docs.conda.io) to be installed on your system.
 You can install conda by following the instructions [here](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

-Building pyRTE-RRTMGP locally **only works with Linux (Ubuntu) and macOS (Intel/ARM)**.
+Building pyRTE-RRTMGP locally **currently works with Linux (Ubuntu) and macOS (Intel/ARM) only**.

 Follow the instructions below to set up a local development environment: